nci/scores/docs/paper.md

 All of the scores and statistical techniques in this package have undergone a thorough scientific and software review.
 Every score has a companion Jupyter Notebook tutorial that demonstrates its use in practice.

-`scores` is focused on supporting xarray [@Hoyer:2017] datatypes for earth system data.
+`scores` is focused on supporting xarray [@Hoyer:2017] datatypes for Earth system data.
 It also aims to be compatible with pandas [@pandas:2024; @McKinney:2010] and geopandas [@geopandas:2024], and to work with NetCDF4, hdf5, Zarr and GRIB data sources among others.
 Scores is designed to utilise Dask for scaling and performance.

 The software repository can be found at [https://github.com/nci/scores/](https://github.com/nci/scores/).